LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/psychophysics/ThresholdEstimation.md

 The step size determines how much the stimulus intensity changes after each response.
 Larger step sizes allow rapid convergence toward the threshold early in the procedure, while smaller step sizes improve precision near the threshold.

-LabBench supports adaptive step size reduction, where: The step size is multiplied by a reduction factor \(R_n\) after each reversal.
+LabBench supports adaptive step size reduction, where: The step size is multiplied by a reduction factor after each reversal.
 A lower bound (max-step-size-reduction) prevents the step size from becoming too small.
 This strategy combines fast convergence with stable threshold estimation.
+If adaptive step size reduction is used the threshold average will be weighted with the inverse of the step sizes at the reversals.

 #### Variants and Target Performance Level

 The simplest up/down method (1-up/1-down) converges to the stimulus intensity corresponding to approximately 50% correct performance.
-More advanced variants (e.g., n-up/m-down or unequal up/down stepsizes) can target other points on the psychometric function (e.g., 70.7% or 79.4% correct).
+More advanced variants (e.g., n-up/m-down or unequal up/down stepsizes) can target other points on the psychometric function.

-In LabBench, the up/down method is currently implemented in a form optimized for binary response tasks and threshold estimation near the detection limit.

 #### Definition of the method